Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Adding exits to KANs

 Notice that the sum of layer widths will be smaller than the sum of products of adjacent layer widths, (unless the layers are all one unit), so, unless $m$ is large, the main trunk dominates the number of parameters in the KAN.
 Indeed, for the case of uniform layer width, $N_\ell =d$ for all $\ell$, the main trunk will have $(L-1)d^2 + dm$ activation functions, including the original exit, and the newly added exits will introduce $(L-1)dm$ activation functions in total.
 In this case, the new exits will contribute fewer activation functions than the main branch when $m < d$, typical of regression problems (Eq~\eqref{eqn:regression-formulation}) and a nearly equal number (fewer by $dm$) of activation functions when $m=d$, typical of dynamical systems modeling (Eqs.~\eqref{eqn:dynamical-system-formulation-continuous} or \eqref{eqn:dynamical-system-formulation-discrete}).

 Also, note that no one prediction made by the model will use all the activation functions, even if they were all used during training.
 Thus, multi-exits provide their benefits with reasonable, often modest, parameter overhead.
+Training time overhead is similarly modest, as detailed in Appendix~\ref{app:methods}.